BA German and Japanese / Overview

 - Perfect your expertise in two languages and extend your knowledge of a wide range of countries and cultures.

-- Spend your third year studying or working abroad in Japan and a German-speaking country.
+- Spend Year 3 studying or working abroad in Japan and a German-speaking country.

 Policy on additional costs